kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Log Score Popover Behavior Fix (Apr 15, 2025):** Resolved issues with the `LogScorePopover`:
+  1. Fixed a bug where the popover would retain data from a previous edit session when opened to log a new score.
+The form state is now correctly reset after successful submissions (both log and update) and when the cancel button is clicked or the popover is closed.
+  2. Ensured the "+ Log score" trigger button always displays "+ Log score" text and opens the popover in a clean "log" state, even if an edit action was previously initiated for a score on the same row.
+Edit mode is now only triggered programmatically via the edit icon.
 - **Lint, Type Safety, and Code Cleanup (Apr 2025):** All outstanding TypeScript/ESLint errors and warnings have been resolved.
 The codebase is now fully type-safe and clean, with no unsafe `any` usage, floating promises, or unused variables/imports.
 This ensures a robust foundation for future development and aligns with project standards.
   - As of April 14, 2025: All test files, test-utils, and WodTable.tsx are fully compliant with lint and type safety rules.
 All test mocks use proper eslint-disable comments for empty methods, test-utils is type-safe, and WodTable.tsx unconditionally calls all hooks.
 The codebase passes lint and typecheck with zero errors or warnings.
 - **Score Tooltip & Info Icon Update (Apr 2025):** The "your score" cell in the WOD table no longer displays an info icon for benchmark breakdown.
 Instead, the benchmark breakdown is now included in the main tooltip for each score badge, along with the user's level, notes, and date, in a clear, multi-line format.
 If there are no scores, only the LogScorePopover is shown (no icon, no tooltip).
 This change streamlines the UI and ensures all relevant context is available in a single, accessible tooltip.